nyelnizy/EasySms/README.md

         $mess = $request->message;
         $phone = $request->phone;

-        //you can add a bunch or receipients/destinations iteratively (for or while loop or something similar)
-        $dest[0] = $phone;

         //sender id is optional, value from easysms.php config file will be used if not set.
         $sms->setSenderId("Yara Ghana");

-        //set destinations/receipients which accepts an array of phone numbers to send message to
-        $sms->setDestinations($dest);

         //Date can be obtained from request or any datasource
         $date = now()->addMinutes(10);